How to get a deal by attending a timeshare presentation

 Getting your hands on these incentives just for sitting through a timeshare presentation might sound too good to be true.
 In many cases though, there’s not much more to it than just that.
 Hotels build the “giveaway” of these incentives into the cost of doing business.
 They know that these sales pitches are a numbers game, so they wouldn’t be doing it if wasn’t profitable for them in the long run!

-In many ways, it’s actually a win-win for everyone.
-It’s an opportunity for them to spread the word on their timeshares, and you’ll also have the opportunity to learn about whether it might be a good fit for you.
+In many ways, it’s a win-win for everyone.
+They spread the word on their timeshares, and you’ll have the opportunity to learn about whether it might be a good fit for you.
 Check out team member Meghan’s experience with a Hyatt timeshare sales pitch in Arizona, and another timeshare presentation in Belize.

 Many of the major hotel chains, like Hyatt, Hilton, and IHG, offer some sort of timeshare brand.
 If you’ve ever stayed at these hotels, you could be targeted either by phone or mail.
 Being a member of the hotel’s loyalty program could also get you targeted at some point.